PLANNING FOR A CHILD'S COLLEGE EDUCATION

 Cons: Trusts, particularly those with Crummey provisions, are more involved than 529 plans, ESAs or custodial accounts.
 If the donor doesn’t intend to put much property into the trust, it may not be worth it, and finding a cost-effective trustee could be difficult; the annual Crummey notices may also be burdensome.
 In addition, the donor must be careful about the control he or she retains over the trust so that it won’t be includible in the donor's estate if he or she dies before the trust terminates.

 Saving for a child’s education requires planning and financial commitment.
 Although various options are available, there is no one “right” answer – just choices, depending on how much parents intend to save and whether they want the funds solely for educational expenses.
-Please contact Lara M. Sass, PLLC to discuss the option best-suited to your needs.
+Please contact Lara Sass & Associates, PLLC to discuss the option best-suited to your needs.